 The Estimates submission allows CMSMs and DSSABs to identify the level of provision of services and associated expenditures and revenues by the CMSMs and DSSABs for the upcoming fiscal year covering the period of January to December.
-The Estimates submission is due by March 31, 2015.
+The Estimates submission is due by April 29 2016.
+Estimates reporting is not required for family support programs.

-REVISED ESTIMATES REPORTING
+REVISED ESTIMATES/INTERIM REPORTING

-The Revised Estimates submission allows CMSMs and DSSABs to monitor in-year performance against financial and service data targets.
-The Revised Estimates submission is submitted annually by each CMSM or DSSAB to the ministry.
-It is for the period ending June 30, with a projection of expenditures and service data to December 31.
-It is due by August 31, 2015.
+The Revised Estimates submission, or Interim Report for FSP, allows CMSMs and DSSABs to monitor in-year performance against financial and service data targets.
+The Revised Estimates/Interim Report submission is submitted annually by each CMSM or DSSAB to the ministry.
+Revised Estimates/Interim Report is for the period ending June 30, with a projection of expenditures and service data to December 31 and is due by August 31, 2016.